vikingeducation/project_tdd_minesweeper/pseudocode.md

                 Exit program [Game]

             Else (not all safe cells have been cleared)
-              Calculate how many adjacent mines the cleared cell has [Cell] If there are no adjacent mines in the cell Mark the cell as blank [Cell]
+              Calculate how many adjacent mines the cleared cell has [Board] If there are no adjacent mines in the cell Mark the cell as blank [Cell]
-                Recursively calculate the number of adjacent mines for all adjacent cells [Cell] Else
+                Recursively calculate the number of adjacent mines for all adjacent cells [Board] Else
                 Update the number of adjacent mines in the cell [Cell] Display the current game board [View]

       If the user chooses to flag
-        Validate that there are still remaining flags [Game] If there are no remaining flags
+        Validate that there are still remaining flags [Board] If there are no remaining flags
           Print appropriate message to screen [View]
           Prompt user for action again [Player]